microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 <a name="Exercise3"></a>
 ## Exercise 3: Train a TensorFlow model ##

 In this exercise, you will train an image-classification model built with [TensorFlow](https://www.tensorflow.org/) to recognize images that contain hot dogs.
-Rather than create the model from scratch, which would require vast amounts of computing power and thousands — perhaps tens of thousands — of images, you will leverage a preexisting model, a practice known as [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
+Rather than create the model from scratch, which would require vast amounts of computing power and tens or even hundreds of thousands of images, you will customize a preexisting model, a practice known as [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
+Transfer learning allows you to achieve high levels of accuracy with as little as a few minutes of training time on a typical laptop or PC and as few as several dozen images.

-The model you will use is a member of the [MobileNets](https://research.googleblog.com/2017/06/mobilenets-open-source-models-for.html) family, which is a collection of computer-vision models built with TensorFlow that are optimized for mobile devices.
-They are small, low-latency, and power-efficient, which makes them ideal for smartphones and tablets.
-They work on desktop devices, too, but are slightly less accurate than conventional TensorFlow models.
-More importantly, they generally deliver acceptable accuracy when trained with as few as several dozen images.
+In the context of deep learning, transfer learning involves starting with a deep neural network that is pretrained to perform image classification and adding a layer that customizes the network for your problem domain — for example, to classify images into two groups: those that contain hot dogs, and those that do not.
+More than 20 pretrained TensorFlow image-classification models are available at https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models.
+The Inception and ResNet models are characterized by higher accuracy and higher resource requirements, while the MobileNet models trade accuracy for compactness and power efficiency and were developed with mobile devices in mind.
+All of these models are well-known in the deep-learning community and have been used in a number of competitions as well as in real-world applications.
+You will use one of the MobileNet models as the basis for your neural network in order to strike a reasonable balance between accuracy and training time.

-Training a MobileNet model to recognize hot-dog images is essentially a matter of adding a layer to a neural network whose existing layers are trained to perform image classification.
-The extra layer is what enables the modified network to recognize hot dogs.
-Building that layer, however, requires hundreds of lines of complex Python code.
-Rather than write that code yourself, you will use a training script written by Google and published in a public GitHub repository.
-The same script could be used to train the model to recognize cat images or perform other image-classification tasks.
-Only the images and the labels that accompany them need to change.
+Training the model involves little more than running a Python script that downloads the base model and adds a layer trained with domain-specific images and labels.
+The script you need is available on GitHub, and the images you will use were assembled from thousands of public-domain food images available from [Kaggle](https://www.kaggle.com).

-1. Click the Terminal icon at the bottom of the screen to open a terminal window.
+1. In the Data Science VM, click the Terminal icon at the bottom of the screen to open a terminal window.

     ![Launching a terminal window](Images/launch-terminal.png)